radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ### RadiantOne ADAP Access Log

 ADAP is the RESTFul Web Service included in RadiantOne.
 It allows REST-access to data managed in RadiantOne.
-ADAP access logging is configured from the Classic Control Panel > Settings tab > Logs > Log Settings section.
-Select the VDS – ADAP Access option from the Log Settings to Configure drop-down menu.

-**Log Level**

-Select a log level from the drop-down list in the Log Settings section.

 **Log Contents**